 They can, on three conditions.
-The first condition is total commitment from top management.
-If the CEO is against, or even lukewarm, change will not happen.
+The first condition is the total commitment from top management.
+If the CEO is against, or even lukewarm, the change will not happen.
 Senior leaders must be seen to be leading the change, and they must do so convincingly, perceptions are all-important.

 Secondly, enforcement of the law must be massively prioritised, with cases of breach of trust being prosecuted rapidly, effectively and publicly.
 High profile offenders must be an early target to avoid cynicism – “Is this just one more publicity stunt that will make a scapegoat of some small fry?”
 The hammer must fall on both public and private sector actors together since it takes both to funnel public money into private pockets.
 Targeting either one on its own will look unfair and will fail to change attitudes.

 Thirdly, public awareness campaigns must capture people’s imagination and give them hope.
 They must be maintained and repeated for long periods.
 Such campaigns are proven to work: few in Western Europe now complain about a smoking ban in public places, even though people said “it could never work here” in every country.

 NALED’s “Ask When” video series has shown it can master the art of public awareness when the government is ready for change.
 A similar campaign could galvanise anti-corruption efforts and induce ethical behaviour in business.
 As an organisation that groups private, public and civil sectors, NALED is uniquely placed to generate trust through debate and publicity.

 But only if the first two strategic conditions are met.
 When these are right, change can happen if we are aware that it is the whole historic public/private business culture that must be changed before it eats the strategy.
 This takes commitment and perseverance.
 A new history must be built.
 With the right conditions, our children may want to return to work in a prosperous Serbia in 20 years’ time.
 You are part of this culture: what are your expectations?
 Will they?